CatalaLang/catala-book/src/2-3-list-modular.md

 the spirit of the law in the implementation might not be future-proof, as we'll see just below...

-## Creating scopes for each relevant computation level and connecting them together
+## Refactoring to account for evolving requirements

 Translating legal texts into executable code is often an emotional rollercoaster, as new requirements in later articles may completely break the invariants and